Understanding publishing agreements

 Overview

 Authors and publishers will generally have a publishing agreement (sometimes referred to as an author or licence agreement) in place when a work is published.
-As the copyright holder, it is important that you are aware of the publishing agreements that are available, and which will best suit your current and future dissemination needs.
-This may influence where and with whom you decide to publish or help you to understand what further rights to negotiate with your chosen publisher.
+As a copyright holder, it is important to be aware of available publishing agreements, look for publishing agreements that best suit current and future dissemination needs.
+This will help when deciding on a suitable publisher and will help when needing to negotiate further publishing needs.

 A publishing agreement will generally cover information such as:

-• If the author is entitled to any royalties, how they will be shared between the author and publisher, when they will be paid etc.
+- If the author is entitled to any royalties, how they will be shared between the author and publisher, payment terms, etc.

 The agreement will also address how copyright in the work will be managed.

-Within a publishing agreement, authors are generally asked to warrant that:
+Within a publishing agreement, authors are generally asked to warrant:

-• That the work contains no libelous or unlawful statements, does not infringe upon the rights or privacy of others, or contain material or instructions that might cause harm or injury.
+- That the work contains no libelous or unlawful statements, does not infringe upon the rights or privacy of others and does not contain material or instructions that might cause harm or injury.

 There are a number of ways in which copyright can be dealt with under an agreement, some of which are more common in certain disciplines or types of published works than others.
-Speak with peers, colleagues, your research office and your school librarian for further information on discipline-specific publishing agreements.
+Speak with peers, colleagues, faculty research offices and or faculty or school librarian for further information on discipline-specific publishing agreements.

 Negotiating author rights

-As the author and creator of a work, you are entitled to negotiate certain rights with a publisher.
-This may include:
+Authors and creators of works are entitled to negotiate certain rights with a publisher.
+These may include:

-• The right to reuse your figures, images, and tables in future publications.
+- The right to reuse figures, images, and tables from the work in future publications.

-You may not always be successful in negotiating changes to your publishing agreement but there is certainly nothing to lose by starting these conversations with your publisher.
+Remember that negotiations with publishers may not go as planned.
+However, there is nothing to lose by having these conversations.
 For an insight into the negotiation of author rights, read more in this interview with Associate Professor Alysia Blackham from Melbourne Law School.

 The Authors Alliance website offers many resources on publication contracts and rights reversion, including the Open Access ebook “Understanding and negotiating book publication contracts”.